Skip to content

 Multi-Faceted

-This style of bay window is similar to Angled Bay Windows but feature 5-7 pieces of glass.
+This bay window style resembles Angled Bay Windows but includes 5-7 glass pieces.

 Triangular Bay Windows

-These bay windows feature a sharper angle, with two pieces of glass installed at 120 degrees.
+These bay windows have a sharper angle, with two pieces of glass installed at 120 degrees.

 Bay Window Oriel

-This style of bay window is typically found in gothic-style homes, found over entryways or on second floors, replicating tall, narrow enclosed porches.
+This bay window style, often seen in gothic-style homes, is typically located above entryways or on second floors, resembling tall, narrow enclosed porches.

 Bay Window Blinds Tip #2: Check the recess